IBM/BlockchainNetwork-CompositeJourney/README.md

 ## Build Your First Network (BYFN)

 This project is focused on helping the developer to run Hyperledger Fabric locally.
-In this journey, we will create a sample Business Network Archive (BNA) file for Commodity trade and deploy it on Hyperledger Fabric.
+In this journey, we will create a sample Hyperledger Composer Business Network Archive (BNA) file for Commodity trade and deploy it on Hyperledger Fabric.
 In the next journey, we will explore more about creating a complex network with multiple participants and using Access Control Rules (ACL) to provide them network access permissions.

+You can use Hyperledger Composer to quickly model your current business network, containing your existing assets and the transactions related to them; assets are tangible or intangible goods, services, or property.
+As part of your business network model, you define the transactions which can interact with assets.
+Business networks also include the participants who interact with them, each of which can be associated with a unique identity, across multiple business networks.
+Business network definition consists of model(.cto), script(.js) and ACL(.acl) files packaged and exported as an archive(.bna file).
+The archive file is then deployed to Hyperledger Fabric network.

 ## Prerequisite and setup